kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Yaw
 ~~~
-The `yaw` section of the turbine YAML file provides detailed specifications for the wind turbine yaw system.
-Currently it only includes the equivalent `elastic_properties` of the yaw system.
+The :code:`yaw` section of the turbine YAML file provides detailed specifications for the wind turbine yaw system.
+Currently it only includes the equivalent :code:`elastic_properties` of the yaw system.
 The schema for the yaw mass can be found `here <https://ieawindsystems.github.io/windIO/source/detailed_turbine_documentation.html#components_yaw>`_.

 ..
 The yaw system of the IEA-15MW turbine is defined as shown below.